vofronte/vue-glimpse/README.md

 ## Features

 -   **At-a-glance Origin Indicators:** Subtle icons in your template tell you the source of your data.
+-   **Reliability Indicator:** Always know if the analysis is up-to-date with a simple status bar icon.
 -   **Universal API Support:** Works seamlessly with both `<script setup>` and the Options API.
 -   **Intelligent Store Detection:** Recognizes state from Pinia and Vuex based on imports.
 -   **Minimalist Hovers:** Instantly identify a variable's origin (`Prop`, `Ref`, etc.) on hover—no code, just context.